How to Avoid Overpaying for Campsites

 As you can see, there are many resources available to help you find reasonably priced parks that can protect you from the price gougers.

-The smartest thing you can do to avoid the price gougers is to think about how much a particular camping spot is worth to you.
+The smartest thing you can do to avoid paying too much is to think about how much a particular camping spot is worth to you.

-If you crave luxury, you most likely will pay plenty to have it, but if you are content to stay at parks that are clean, comfortable and slightly off the beaten path, you can save a bundle as long as you pay attention to what you're doing.
+If you crave luxury, you most likely will pay plenty to have it (sometimes hundreds of dollars per night), but if you are content to stay at parks that are clean, comfortable and willing to negotiate, you can save a bundle as long as you pay attention to what you're doing.

 If you’ve made an advanced reservation or arrive late, they know they’ve got you, but you can avoid being victimized by never reserving a spot and always making sure that you arrive early in the afternoon.